Open-CAS/standalone-linux-io-tracer/doc/IOTRACER.md

 ## Parsing traces

 The iotrace parser converts IO traces from binary format to CSV or JSON format.
-To parse you trace we are going to invoke _--parse-trace_ command from _--trace-parsing_ module.
+To parse your trace we are going to invoke _--io_ command from _--trace-parser_ module.

 ~~~{.sh}
 iotrace --trace-parser --io --help